 Signs of arthritis can be a sudden lameness, or it can begin gradually with a progression from less expressive gaits to an unwillingness to perform as usual, from stiffness that goes away after warming up to increasing lameness.
 Diagnosis is best left up to veterinary evaluation, but an old saying that too often proves true is, “If your horse lives long enough, he will eventually get arthritis.”

-How can stall flooring help horses with arthritis?
+How can stable flooring help horses with arthritis?

 The ‘spring’ in this cushioned flooring massages the frog inside the horse’s hooves, which stimulates blood circulation with every step the horse takes – and anything that increases circulation helps arthritic horses.
-ComfortStall flooring has even been shown to reduce the need for standing wraps, thanks to its circulation-enhancing effect.
+ComfortStall flooring has even been shown to reduce the need for stable bandages, thanks to its circulation-enhancing effect.

-Around the perimeter of the stall, ComfortStall HDPE Anchor Strips seal the topcover to the stall walls, which prevents urine from becoming trapped underneath the stall flooring (as typically occurs with individual rubber mats) where it creates urea, bacteria and the ammonia fumes that are harmful to equine and human respiratory systems.
+Around the perimeter of the stable, ComfortStall HDPE Anchor Strips seal the topcover to the stable walls, which prevents urine from becoming trapped underneath the stable flooring (as typically occurs with individual rubber mats) where it creates urea, bacteria and the ammonia fumes that are harmful to equine and human respiratory systems.